-We may seek approval from the FDA or comparable non-U.S. regulatory authorities to use accelerated development pathways for our product candidates.
+We may seek approval from the FDA or comparable non-U.S. regulatory authorities to use accelerated development pathways for our product candidates, including for selinexor in multiple myeloma.
 If we are not able to use such pathways, we may be required to conduct additional clinical trials beyond those that we contemplate and that would increase the expense of obtaining, and delay the receipt of, necessary marketing approvals, if we receive them at all.
-In addition, even if we are able to use an accelerated approval pathway, it may not lead to expedited approval of our product candidates.
+In addition, even if we are able to use an accelerated approval pathway, it may not lead to expedited approval of our product candidates, or approval at all.